Local Message-Passing for Discrete Graph Generation: Experiments

 \subsection{Results}

-\paragraph{Experimental Settings} We test the GenGNN framework's ability to generate diverse graph structural and molecular characteristics with modular variants of GNN~\cite{gilmer2017neural}, GCN~\cite{kipf2016semi}, GINe~\cite{xu2018powerful} versus the LocalPPGN~\cite{bergmeister2023efficient} and GT~\cite{vignac2022digress} backbones across the Comm20, Planar, SBM~\cite{martinkus2022spectre}, Tree~\cite{bergmeister2023efficient}, QM9~\cite{wu2018moleculenet}, and ZINC250K~\cite{sterling2015zinc} datasets.
-Initial tuning followed the standard set by GT, with the remaining model hyperparameters fixed to the same settings.
-Models on synthetic datasets were selected based on best-validation MMD, whereas molecular datasets were selected based on best Validity.
+\paragraph{Experimental Settings} We test GenGNN's ability to generate diverse graph structural and molecular characteristics with modular variants of GNN~\cite{gilmer2017neural}, GCN~\cite{kipf2016semi}, GINe~\cite{xu2018powerful} versus the LocalPPGN~\cite{bergmeister2023efficient} and GT~\cite{vignac2022digress} backbones across the: Comm20, Planar, SBM~\cite{martinkus2022spectre}, Tree~\cite{bergmeister2023efficient}, QM9~\cite{wu2018moleculenet}, and ZINC250K~\cite{sterling2015zinc} datasets.
+Model checkpoints on synthetic datasets were selected based on best-validation MMD, whereas molecular datasets were selected by best Validity.
 We apply the same datasets and testing standards as~\cite{qin2024defog}.
-The details for each can be found in Table~\ref{tab:graph_sampling_stats}.
-More details on experimental settings are included in Appendix~\ref{app:exp_settings}.
+To set a baseline, all model hyperparameters were tuned to identical settings.

-\paragraph{Structural and Molecular Generation} As shown in Table~\ref{tab:synth_mole_results}, GenGNN variants consistently improve or perform on-par with PPGN and GT across average MMD ratio, with relative gains for Tree, Planar, and SBM reaching 19\%, 16\%, and 28\% respectively.
-Despite the boost in structural performance, only the best-performing GenGNN variants reach structual validity (V.U.N.) levels near PPGN or GT; with GenGIN reaching 94\% V.U.N. on Tree compared to GT's 95\%, and GenGNN achieving 93\% V.U.N. on Planar to match both PPGN and GT.
-Notably, V.U.N. for datasets such as SBM and Planar indicates a level of sensitivity to small changes not captured by average ratio; as demonstrated by structural difference between GenGCN and GT within the Planar~\ref{fig:planar_diagram} and SBM~\ref{fig:sbm_diagram} visualizations (located in Appendix~\ref{app:graph_visualizations}).
+\paragraph{Structural and Molecular Generation} As shown in Table~\ref{tab:synth_mole_results}, GenGNN variants consistently improve or perform on-par with PPGN and GT across average MMD ratio, with relative gains for Tree, Planar, and SBM reaching 86\%, 35\%, and 29\% respectively.
+Notably, GenGNN reaches structural validity (V.U.N.) levels on-par with PPGN and GT, reaching 93\% V.U.N. on Planar when applied within DeFoG.
+This is further demonstrated by the remaining results which are \textit{always within margins of GT and PPGN, both of which constitute more powerful architectures}.